 9: The Old City of Braga

-You don’t have to be a city lover to live here though, because it’s also ideal for those who like to be within reach of the beach which is only a 30 minute drive away.
+You don’t have to be a city lover to live here, though, because it’s also ideal for those who like to be within reach of the beach, which is only a 30-minute drive away.
 It’s also a short drive from the mountains and Spain, which gives you plenty to see and do when you aren’t working or enjoying your retirement.
-The religious undertone of the city, as well as its commanding Cathedral, ensures that you’re never too far away from tradition and culture, both of which are something that many people crave when moving from the UK.
+The religious undertone of the city, as well as its commanding Cathedral, ensures that you’re never too far away from tradition and culture, both of which many people crave when moving from the UK.

 10: Authentic Aveiro